jkunimune/nibasa/description.md

 Many Nibasa words are formed by combining two existing roots into a compound word.
 The two base words are connected using a hyphen “-”.
-The first word modifies the meaninng of the second, and the part-of-speech is inherited from the second.
+The first word modifies the meaninng of the second.
-For example, (put a good compound noun example here).

 While there are no dedicated suffixes in Nibasa (every morpheme can stand as a word on its own), some words are used as suffixes especially often.